santagaz/forcer/README.md

 - Exclude certain XML elements from deployment.
 For example all references to "Social..." layouts (excluded by default) in profiles fail deployments.

     #### How to exclude XML elements (snippets) from deployment?
-    Name of the file is "exclude_xml_nodes.yml".
-Goal is to deploy the file/component but filter certain known XML elements from teh file.
+    It is possible to make Forcer exclude XML elements/snippets from deployment by adding nokogiri search pattern of a "to-be-excluded" XML element/snippet into "exclude_xml_nodes.yml" configuration file.
+    _This will make Forcer deploy components but filter our certain undesired XML elements_.

     #### Sample "exclude_xml_nodes.yml":